-- Meet with clients to understand their requirements and subsequently update them on progress
+- Work with clients to understand their requirements and keep them updated on progress

 - Produce sample page layouts, known as ‘wireframing’

-- Receive feedback from clients about draft sites and make necessary amendments
+- Receive feedback from clients about draft sites and make any necessary adjustments

 - Design the physical imagery, graphics and animations of new websites

 - Review inventory levels and ensure product availability

 - Choose colours and backgrounds for websites and position buttons, icons, links and photos